Ohio State Doctor Sexually Abused At Least 177 Male Students, Investigation Finds

 The university took disciplinary action against Strauss only after a series of student complaints in the mid-1990s.
 Even after that, he opened an off-campus private men's health clinic near the university — where he continued to abuse patients — and kept his title as a tenured faculty professor.

+"At least 50 students have filed lawsuits against Ohio State, arguing the university knew about and declined to act in response to complaints about Strauss.
+Their case is headed to mediation.

+" 'It's what we've been saying—they've failed to act—investigate or act, and now we have validation,' said Brian Garrett, one of the lead plaintiffs, in an interview Friday.

-As member station WOSU reported, "the university has referred the report to Columbus Police, the Franklin County Prosecutor's Office, and the Ohio Attorney General's Office."
+"The university has referred the report to Columbus Police, the Franklin County Prosecutor's Office, and the Ohio Attorney General's Office."

 The investigators and the university's president thanked the survivors for coming forward to share their stories.